panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2021-10-06-PMC/2021-10-06-PMC_Summary.md

 **4. News from ExPaNDS**

-Sophie reported ongoing work for a grant amendement and extend the project by 6 months.
+Sophie reported ongoing work for a grant amendement on its dissemination WP.
 As part of the amendment, the planned ExPaNDS User Meeting (which was planned as a face to face event) will be replaced with online events, promotion of use cases, interviews and videos, more like PaNOSC has been doing.
-Sophie added that user offices at the different facilities will be contacted to aid in the communication.
+Sophie added that user offices at the different facilities will also be more involved to aid in the communication of the projects outcomes.

 Andy asked whether it would be a good idea to put a joint brochure together so the message we communicate is consistent.
 Nicoletta replied that PaNOSC had a brochure and that it would be a good idea to update it.
 Sophie said that a fact-sheet per outcome of the projects would be a good idea.